syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Getting-Started.md

 ![SfDataGrid with specific height and width](SfDataGrid_images/Loading_with specific_height_and_width.png)

-## Properties configured through designer
+## Properties configured using designer

 <table>
 <tr>